grafana/agent/docs/sources/flow/getting-started/migrating-from-static.md

     ```

    Replace the following:
-    * `INPUT_CONFIG_PATH`: The full path to the [Static] configuration.
+    * `INPUT_CONFIG_PATH`: The full path to the [Static][] configuration.
     * `OUTPUT_CONFIG_PATH`: The full path to output the flow configuration.

-1. [Start the Agent][] in Flow Mode using the new flow configuration
+1. [Start the Agent][] in Flow mode using the new Flow mode configuration
    from `OUTPUT_CONFIG_PATH`:

 ### Debugging

-1. If the convert command cannot convert a [Static] configuration, diagnostic
+1. If the convert command cannot convert a [Static] mode configuration, diagnostic
    information is sent to `stderr`.
-You can bypass any non-critical issues and
+You can use the `--bypass-errors` flag to
-   output the flow configuration using a best-effort conversion by including
+   bypass any non-critical issues and output the Flow mode configuration
-   the `--bypass-errors` flag.
+   using a best-effort conversion.

-   {{% admonition type="caution" %}}If you bypass the errors, the behavior of the converted configuration may not match the original [Static] configuration.
+   {{% admonition type="caution" %}}If you bypass the errors, the behavior of the converted configuration may not match the original [Static] mode configuration.
 Make sure you fully test the converted configuration before using it in a production environment.{{% /admonition %}}

     ```bash
     AGENT_MODE=flow; grafana-agent convert --source-format=static --bypass-errors --output=OUTPUT_CONFIG_PATH INPUT_CONFIG_PATH
     ```

-1. You can also output a diagnostic report by including the `--report` flag.
+1. You can use the `--report` flag to output a diagnostic report.

     ```bash
     AGENT_MODE=flow; grafana-agent convert --source-format=static --report=OUTPUT_REPORT_PATH --output=OUTPUT_CONFIG_PATH INPUT_CONFIG_PATH